majordomo-consulting/boilerplate.html/README.md

 ## This software is provided to those looking for a basic HTML5 scaffolding.
 It is based on HTML5 boilerplate v8 and Bulma.
 All documentation is included.

-## Click on "Code" in the top menu, download .zip - and modify!
+## Click on "Code" in the top menu, download .zip - and modify

 ## [HTML5 Boilerplate](https://html5boilerplate.com/)